 If the agricultural use of a building or significant extension/alteration permitted under PD rights ceases within 10 years from the date on which the development was substantially completed; and planning permission for an alternative use has not been granted (within 3 years from the date on which the use agricultural used permanently ceased), then the building, or extension, must be removed from the land which, so far as is practicable, must be restored to its condition before the development took place, or to such condition as may have been agreed in writing between the local planning authority and the developer.

-SECTION 8 - THE PRIOR NOTIFICATION PROCEDURE
+8. THE PRIOR NOTIFICATION PROCEDURE

-You must submit an application for Prior Notification of Proposed Agricultural development - these forms will be available either through the Planning Portal website or through the relevant local authority website (see details at Section 9).
+8.1 You must submit an application for Prior Notification of Proposed Agricultural development - application forms are available either through the Planning Portal website.